#COVID-19: Some helpful tips

 Funding and Support:

-- Culture Ireland have developed a new fund together with the Dept of Culture and Facebook Ireland for delivering online content.
-Special consideration will be given to those who were planning on presenting work internationally in 2020.
+- At the start of the crisis, Culture Ireland developed a new fund together with the Dept of Culture and Facebook Ireland for delivering online content.
+A Special consideration was given to those who were planning on presenting work internationally in 2020.
 Max award €1000.
+We know some of you were successful in getting this fund.
 Full details of scheme here.

-- The Arts Council of Ireland have announced a new funding stream - COVID19 Crisis Response Award.
+- The Arts Council of Ireland also announced a new funding stream which closed in April - COVID19 Crisis Response Award.
 Max award €3000.
-Deadline for applications Thursday 16th April.
-Full details here.

 - The Wheel has published a very comprehensive support page, which is available here.